Difference Between Fraternity and Sorority

 4. Phi Beta Kappa, founded in 1776 at the College of William and Mary, is the first fraternity group ever.
 Gamma Phi Beta, founded in 1874 at Syracuse University, is one of the first sorority groups.

-5. Fraternity groups were usually associated with academia and transformed into scholastic honour societies.
+5. Fraternity groups were associated with academia and transformed into scholastic honour societies.
 Sorority groups struggled with university administrative issues as they voiced out for women’s rights and equality in the 1850s.

 Difference Between Fraternity and Sorority